MirzaHanan/Google_Scholar_PDF_Images_Scraper/README.md

 Then the scraper Open Chrome Browser
 GoTo the provided google scholar search results page Check all the Indiviual links on the search result page
-- If the page is a link to pdf then start downloading it directly
+- If the research paper is free then start downloading it directly
-- If the page is not a link to pdf the go to Sci-Hub and download the pdf from there
+- If the research paper is paid the go to Sci-Hub and download the pdf from there
-- If the pdf is not even listed to Sci-Hub the Ignore that link.
+- If the research paper is not even listed to Sci-Hub then Ignore that link.

 After Downloading the pdf from search result page:
 - Collect all the Images from Downloaded Pdf